In the process of how to pack pots and pans there are a few easy steps to make it a fairly smooth project.

 Materials & Prep

 To start out we’ll need to make sure we have all the right materials ready.
-If you need more info on purchasing moving boxes, check out our moving boxes calculator.
+If you need more info on purchasing moving boxes, check out the supplies we offer.

 Moving materials Needed: